Analysis | Why China Can’t Pull Up the World

 Consider what’s happening with the makers of construction machinery, typically a good gauge of infrastructure investment and demand.
 Sany Heavy Industries Co. and Zoomlion Heavy Industry Science and Technology Co. both posted strong sales volumes in the first quarter, with the country’s domestic excavator sales rising 24 percent during that period.
 Earlier this month, Sany said it expected core profits to rise more than 130 percent in the first quarter, citing higher volumes and demand from infrastructure projects.
 Several Chinese manufacturers have forecast as much as a 20 percent uptick in demand this year.

 Curiously, foreign rivals such as Caterpillar Inc. and Hitachi Construction Machinery Co. aren’t getting the same boost.
 Both posted lackluster China sales and warned of a downbeat outlook in results this week.
-In an earnings call Wednesday, Caterpillar’s chief financial officer said the global bellwether had lost mainland market share in the first quarter.
+In an earnings call this week, Caterpillar’s chief financial officer said the global bellwether had lost mainland market share in the first quarter.
 Meanwhile, the Japanese company blamed China for a “downward trend” in hydraulic excavator sales, and flagged a deepening slump.
+On Thursday, the stock of 3M Co. collapsed 13 percent after the company said its sales fell because of China, a factor it had ”discussed throughout the quarter.”
+Results still came in lower than the company had anticipated and its outlook is uncertain.

 So what explains their divergent fortunes?